sofia-calgaro/ZeroNuFit.jl/README.md

     },
 ```

 in future we will also add the possibility to customize further the fit.
 Currently it implements a fit to the energy spectrum with a uniform background which has the same rate for every partition.

 In addition, it is neccesary to provide an 'event' file describing the events observed in the data, the path to this file is specified by the 'events' key in the config.
 Again this is a JSON file consisting of a list of observed events of the form.

 ```
-    {
+    {       "experiment":"LEGEND",
             "energy": 2069.420,
             "timestamp": 1755109448,
             "detector": "DET_0"